Prelle/ReadmeGenerator/README.md

 ## Installation

-After cloning, run `npm i` in the root folder to install dependencies.
+After cloning, run `npm ci` in the root folder to install dependencies.

 ## Usage